-Access to the interior of the system units is prohibited - failure to comply with this rule will void the warranty.
+User access to the interior of the system units is prohibited.
+Only a technician authorized by Cobham SATCOM may perform service - failure to comply with this rule will void the warranty.

 Do not service or adjust alone

 Do not attempt internal service or adjustments unless another person, capable of rendering first aid resuscitation, is present.